Amagash/Amagash/README.md

 ### Hi there 👋
-I'm Tiffany, Developer Advocate in AI/ML at AWS 💻.
+I'm Tiffany, Senior Developer Advocate Specialist in AI/ML at AWS 💻.
 I previously worked as a Data/ML engineer and Developer Relations at Microsoft.
 I love engaging with developers about technologies, innovations and help them use our tools.
 My main focus are Artificial Intelligence🤖, Cloud technologies ☁️ and Python 🐍 but I also love astronomy 🚀, genetic engineering 🧬, sports 🥋, animals 🐕, travels 🛫, gaming 🎮 and sharing a good meal with friends 🍲

 ### Contributions
 - The [Minecraft intelligent bot](https://github.com/manekinekko/minecraft-openai) is a bot in Minecraft that is controlled by Codex, an AI created by OpenAI.